vietfood/cs4all-vn/inference.md

 The simple rule we provided above, that our batch size must be greater than 240 tokens to be compute-bound, is roughly true but ignores some ability of the TPU to prefetch the weights while other operations are not using all available HBM, like when doing inter-device communication.

 Here's an empirical plot of layer time (in microseconds) for a small Transformer with d<sub>model</sub> 8192, d<sub>ff</sub> 32768, and only 2 matmuls per layer.
-This comes from [this](https://colab.corp.google.com/drive/1nzSpmPUbGEsz4D44LHrmXdxe-ptSOuOX?resourcekey=0-WFHqXpWgGAasCXrNnWaBdA&usp=sharing) colab.
+This comes from [this Colab notebook](https://colab.sandbox.google.com/drive/1_6krERgtolH7hbUIo7ewAMLlbA4fqEF8?usp=sharing).
 You'll see that step time increases very slowly up until around batch 240, and then increases linearly.

 {% include figure.liquid path="assets/img/batch-scaling-latency.png" class="img-fluid img-small" %}